Ermys-Code/Ermys-Code/README.md

-- 👋 Hi, I’m @Ermys-Code
+- Hi, I'm @Ermys-Code
-- 👀 I’m interested in all type of programming skills
+- I'm interested in all type of programming skills
-- 🌱 I’m currently learning Python
+- I'm currently learning Python, Java and JavaScript
+- I'm developing a city buldier style game
-- 💞️ I’m looking to collaborate on all type of projects
+- I’m looking to work on all type of projects
-- 📫 You can contact me by mail: raul.rodriguez.trotonda@gmail.com and phone: +34 662656663
+- You can contact me by mail: raul.rodriguez.trotonda@gmail.com and phone: +34 662656663